 - write 2 formal papers (15% each)

-- four quizzes (5% each)

 - prepare a unit plan (20%)

-- keep a Writer's Notebook (20%)

-- attend and participate in class writing activities (10%)
+- writing responses (log writes/mini-themes and book summaries) (50%)

 ENGL 3374 is designated as a W (writing intensive) class, which requires that at least 50 percent of your grade derive from writing assignments.
+As the summary of requirements indicates, 90 percent of your grade will be based on written work.